giovannimirarchi420/emergency-backup/README.md

 ## Introduction

-This project, developed by Giovanni Mirarchi (student ID s315105) for the System Programming course at the Politecnico di Torino (Master's Degree), implements a cross-platform Rust language application for PC, usable in both Unix and Windows environments, that allows you to perform an emergency backup in case the screen is not usable.
+This project, developed by Giovanni Mirarchi for the System Programming course at the Politecnico di Torino (Master's Degree), implements a cross-platform Rust language application for PC, usable in both Unix and Windows environments, that allows you to perform an emergency backup in case the screen is not usable.

 ## Features